AkiraMD/ruby-senior-take-home-assignment/README.md

 ### Requirements
 1. In the `/lib/vandelay/rest/patients_patient.rb` file, add a new endpoint that retrieves a single patient from the db, and responds with it.
 Errors are expected to be accounted for and handled appropriately.

 2. We've been asked to implement integrations with two external apis for vendor apis that serve patient records.
 They have different specs, and we need a way to intechangeably fetch records from them based on 2 columns in the `patients` table - `records_vendor` and `vendor_id`. `records_vendor` is an identifier for which integration to fetch the patient records from, and `vendor_id` is the patient's record id in that vendor's system.
 You are expected to implement the code in the `/lib/vandelay/services/patient_records.rb` file to fetch patient records for a given `patient` object, based on the patient data.
 The integration code may be added where you see fit, however the `/lib/vandelay/integrations` directory has been provided for you if you wish to use it.
+The patient records should be retrievable by a new API endpoint `/patients/:patient_id/record` - you will need to add this in an appropriate place in the code.

 - Connection urls for both integration vendors can be found in the `config.yml` file in the repo root.
 - Both vendor apis require authentication (we've faked this process for this assignment, but the implementation is expected in the integrations) - vendor-specific details below